 Ironically, it was John Lennon that got on with Alma the best.
 In fact, it has been alleged that they embarked on a secret affair.
 Cynthia Lennon said to a would-be biographer that she didn’t lose John to Yoko Ono, she lost him to Alma Cogan.

-It wasn’t long after they met that Paul McCartney played a tune to Alma and her sister, Sharon, that he had in his head when he had woken one morning in his bedroom in the Asher family home.
+It wasn’t long after they met that Paul McCartney played a tune to Alma and her sister, Sandra, that he had in his head when he had woken one morning in his bedroom in the Asher family home.